About Reed College

-The general program consists of a background in humanistic and scientific study, which delineates the relationships of cultural phenomena and the modes of thought important in understanding ourselves and the world.
+The general program consists of a background in humanistic and scientific study, which delineates the relationships of cultural phenomena and the modes of thought important in understanding both ourselves and the world.
 The advanced program provides opportunity for intensive examination of the subject matter and techniques of a more narrowly defined academic discipline, culminating in the senior research project and thesis.
 At Reed we believe the balance of a general and more specialized education is best achieved where students and faculty members work closely together in an atmosphere of shared intellectual and scholarly concern, and where individual interests and disciplines are pursued not in isolation, but with a sense of the larger intellectual life of which they are a part.

 History of the College